python/mypy/docs/source/config_file.rst

 Disallow dynamic typing
 ***********************

-For more information, see the :ref:`disallowing dynamic typing <disallow-dynamic-typing>` section of the command line docs.
+For more information, see the :ref:`Disallow dynamic typing <disallow-dynamic-typing>` section of the command line docs.

 ``disallow_any_unimported`` (bool, default False)